Haozhan-Yuan/Xteam245/README.md

 The sorted piles are called foundations

 A full card set is partitioned as follows:
-1- The Tableau: Seven piles that start face down
+1- The Tableau: Seven piles that start face down, with the top card face up.
+The seven piles are of size 1 through 7, ascending.
 2- The Foundation: Initially, empty four piles for each suite 3- The Hand Pile: The remaining cards that are not in the Tableau.
 Initially face down.
 4- The waste pile: Contains cards that cannot be placed in any of the above piles.